The Houston Cougars have enjoyed recent success, often making their college basketball odds attractive.

 Kicking off the 1980s, Young was with the Cougars for four seasons.
 He averaged 15.2 points, 5.9 rebounds, 2.1 assists, 1.6 steals per game, and shot 49.1% from the floor.
 He was part of the 1983 and 1984 runner-up teams, but, like everyone else in Cougars history, could not secure a championship.

-He was a third-team All-American and was named to two first-team All-SWC squads.
-The team retired his Number 42.
+He was a third-team All-American and named to two first-team All-SWC squads.
+His No. 42 was retired by the team.